NucleaPeon/python3-windstorm/README.md

 Codenames for releases should reflect... windstorms.

+## Codename "Moderate Maestro" (0.9x - 1.0 series)

+See Milestones for bugs and features that apply to this release.

 ## Codename "Light breeze" (0.x series)

 We are finally at a pre-release for Light Breeze.
 It's at a state where it can run